 Our traditional texts refer to trauma primarily as disturbances to the heart shen.
-My study and practice has found that each of the Five Elements play a role in our threat response and are uniquely impacted by traumatic experience(s).
+My study and practice, to find restoration and balance using chinese medicine, has found that each of the Five Elements play a role in our threat response and are uniquely impacted by traumatic experience(s).
 Here is a sketch:

 Metal: First Breath and Last Breath.
 Awakening Our Threat Response; Grieving for Loss.